awsdocs/aws-storagegateway-user-guide/doc_source/create-gateway-file.md

    For both VMware and Microsoft Hyper\-V, synchronizing the VM time with the host time is required for successful gateway activation\.
 Make sure that your host clock is set to the correct time and synchronize it with a Network Time Protocol \(NTP\) server\.

+   If you choose EC2, do the following:

+   Launch an Amazon Machine Image \(AMI\) that contains the gateway VM image, and then activate the gateway\.
+For information about deploying your gateway to an Amazon EC2 host, see: [Deploying a Volume or Tape Gateway on an Amazon EC2 Host](ec2-gateway-common.md)

+   If you choose the Hardware Appliance, do the following:

 For information about deploying your gateway to an Amazon EC2 host, see [Deploy Your Gateway to an Amazon EC2 Host](ec2-gateway-file.md)\.

 ## Connecting to Your Gateway<a name="GettingStartedBeginActivateGateway-file"></a>